hajer78945/eng5/README.md

 System under test -> implements -> Specification Oracle -> approximates -> Specification
 Test Cases -> try to Cover -> Specification

 From: M. Staats, M. W. Whalen, and M. P. E. Heimdahl.
 Programs, tests, and oracles: the foundations of testing revisited.
 In Software Engineering (ICSE), 2011 33rd International Conference on, pages 391–400.
 IEEE, 2011.

+## System under Test (SUT)
 System under Test (SUT) This is the system (or unit/function) being tested.
 It seeks to implement the specification.
-	The SUT can either be a white-box system, where we have complete access to the source code and the run-time state (e.g. the call-stack), or a black-box system, where we only have access to the external interface or API (depending on the type of system).
+- The SUT can either be a white-box system, where we have complete access to the source code and the run-time state (e.g. the call-stack), or a black-box system, where we only have access to the external interface or API (depending on the type of system).
 It can also be a mixture of the two; for example, library routines might be provided in the form of closed source components, whilst the source code for the main core of the system is available for analysis.
 The system might be reactive where the input / output behaviour at one stage is affected by previous inputs (e.g. a GUI), or it might process inputs in a single batch and return to its initial state.
 This matters from a testing perspective, because in the reactive case, the test inputs have to be formulated as sequences.
-	The system might be deterministic, where it always returns the same answer for a given input.
+- The system might be deterministic, where it always returns the same answer for a given input.
 It might however also be non-deterministic, where the same input can elicit different outputs (perhaps because of randomised internal behaviour, or other factors beyond control such as thread-scheduling).
-	It is commonly important to ensure that the SUT is an isolated version of the “live” system.
+- It is commonly important to ensure that the SUT is an isolated version of the “live” system.
+## Specification
 Specification A specification represents the idealised behaviour of the system under test.
 Depending on the development context, this might be embodied as a comprehensive, rigorously maintained document (e.g. a set of UML diagrams or a Z specification).
 Alternatively, if developed in an agile context, it might be a partial intuitive description captured in a selection of user stories, test cases, and documented as comments in the source code.
-	The nature of the specification has an obvious bearing on testing.
+- The nature of the specification has an obvious bearing on testing.
 If a concrete, reliable specification document exists and there is a shared understanding of what the system is supposed to do, this can be used as the basis for a systematic test-generation process.
 If this is not the case, then testing becomes a more ad-hoc and dependent upon the intuition and experience of the tester.
+## Test cases
 Test cases The test cases correspond to the executions of the SUT.
 In practical terms a test case corresponds to an input (or a sequence of inputs) to the system.
-	Test cases should ideally cumulatively execute every distinctive facet of software behaviour.
+- Test cases should ideally cumulatively execute every distinctive facet of software behaviour.
 An ideal test set (collection of test cases) should be capable of exposing any deviation that the SUT makes from the specification.
 If it can be shown to do this, the test set is deemed to be adequate.
+## Test Oracle
 Test Oracle Executing the test cases alone will not determine whether the SUT conforms to the specification or not.
 This decision – whether or not the output of a test is correct or not – is made by a test oracle.
 In practice, an oracle might be an assertion in the source code that is checked during the test execution, or it might be the human user, deciding whether or not the behaviour is acceptable.
-	Test oracles are notoriously difficult to produce.
+- Test oracles are notoriously difficult to produce.
 There is in practice rarely an explicit, comprehensive, up to date specification that can be used as a reference.
 A successful software has usually been developed over the course of decades by a multitude of developers, which means that, ultimately, there is rarely a definitive record of how exactly the system should behave.
 What’s more, there may be tens of thousands of test cases, each of which might produces complex outputs, which can make the task of manual validation of the outputs prohibitively time consuming.
 These issues are collectively referred to as the oracle problem.
-Testing: White Box
+# Testing: White Box
+Mauro Pezze and Michal Young.
+Software testing and analysis - process, principles and techniques.
+Wiley, 2007.
-White Box Testing
+## White Box Testing
 Access to software ``internals’’:
-	Source code
+- Source code
-	Runtime state
+- Runtime state
-	Can keep track of executions.
+- Can keep track of executions.
 White box testing exploits this to
-	Use code to measure coverage
+- Use code to measure coverage
-	Many different ways
+- Many different ways
-	Drive generation of tests that maximise coverage int tri_type(int a, int b, int c) { int type;
+- Drive generation of tests that maximise coverage

+int tri_type(int a, int b, int c) { int type;
 if (a > b)